ErickJ3/flux-board/README.md

 ```
 this command will upload a postgresql database and start the api in a docker container

-for the nextjs application just navigate to the `flux` folder and start the command
+for the nextjs application just navigate to the `flux-frontend` folder and start the command

 ```bash
 npm install